thinktecture/relayserver/docs/development-getting-started.md

    - Needs to be accessible from outside the system.
    - Needs access to the configuration database.
    - Needs access to the message queue.
-   - Needs access to the identity server.
+   - Needs access to the identity provider.
    - If this component is started more than once, all instances need to share one storage volume (shared file storage).
    - RelayServer can be accessed at http://localhost:5000/ in single-node mode.
    - RelayServer node A can be accessed at http://localhost:5010/ in multi-server mode.